ABM & A-1 Logo Small

 When Not to Use:

-1. Mixing Abrasive Materials: Paddle mixers are not suitable for mixing certain abrasive materials, as the paddles may wear down over time and require frequent replacement.
-For some products, where metal particles in the product are not a concern, this can be solved with bolt-on arms or paddles as mentioned above.
+1. Mixing Abrasive Materials: Normal paddle mixers are not suitable for mixing certain abrasive materials, as the paddles will wear down over time and be expensive to replace.
+For some products, where metal particles in the product are not a concern, this can be solved with bolt-on arms or paddles as mentioned above so they can be easily and cheaply removed.

 2. Liquid and highly viscous materials: Material that is too runny to be lifted by the paddles, or too thick to be tumbled will not be a good fit for paddle mixers.